hasanmoudud/geocompr/main.md

 ESRI' Shapefile is the most popular vector data exchange format.
 However, it is not an open format (though its specification is open).
 It was developed in the early 1990s and has a number of limitations.
+First of all, it is a multi-file format, which consists of at least three files.
 It only supports 255 columns, column names are restricted to ten characters and the file size limit is to 2GB.
 Furthermore, Shapefile does not support all possible geometry types, for example, it is unable to distinguish between a polygon and a multipolygon.^[To learn more about ESRI Shapefile limitations and possible alternative file formats, visit http://switchfromshapefile.org/.]
 Despite these limitations, a viable alternative has been missing for a long time.